 So Who Do We Recommend?

-It is for all of these reasons, that we personally now use and recommend Wholesale Warranties.
+It is for all of these reasons, that we personally recommend Wholesale Warranties.
 We have consistently found them to offer the best service, most competitive prices, and best options for customers – while getting consistently high ratings.
 Over the years, several of our RVing friends, RVLove community, and students of our RV Success School, have purchased an RV extended warranty through Wholesale Warranties.
-We have only received positive reports and feedback about Wholesale Warranties so far.
+We have received many positive reports and feedback about Wholesale Warranties so far.
 You can also Google some of their 100+ reviews, with an average rating of 4.9 out of 5.

 It was Wholesale Warranties that we contacted to get quotes during our own RV shopping process in 2018 when preparing to switch our motorhome.
 And it is who we would personally choose to buy a policy from, for our next RV purchase.